 These modes will generally take care of themselves as you draw, depending on which / how many layer types you have, or you can switch between them with a tap.
 If you’ve broken the Automatic layering rules by having more than one layer for a tool or by having more than one tool-type in a layer, it will always remain in Manual.

 - Tap + New Layer to create a new layer.
 It will always appear directly above your current layer.
 You can also select strokes from the canvas and drag them to this button, where they will create a new layer just for themselves.

 - Tap the eye to the left to switch on / off the layer’s visibility.
 It’s still there, it just doesn’t show up when off.

 - Double-tap a layer or scrub through the eyes (aka rub your finger quickly up and down them) to enter Focus Mode.
 This mode isolates the layer and allows you to work in or view only that layer.
-Tap the layer to return to full layers visibility.
+Double-tap the layer again to return to full visibility.

 - Tapping an active layer brings up the layer’s selection popup.
-From here you can select everything on the layer, lock the layer, duplicate it, delete, merge it down into the layer beneath it, and rename it.
+From here you can select everything on the layer, lock the layer, duplicate it, delete it, merge it down into the layer beneath, and rename it.
 You can also adjust the full layer’s opacity level by dragging your finger along the slider.

 For tips and techniques on how to use Layers for your projects, check out How to Use Layers to Take Notes, Illustrate and Design.